-In Fiscal Year (FY) 2015, Oklahoma collected $14.2 billion in state and local taxes.
-While this is an impressive sum of money, it tells us little about whether or not the average Oklahoma taxpayer can afford this level of taxation.
+In Fiscal Year (FY) 2015, Missouri collected $21.9 billion in state and local taxes.
+While this is an impressive sum of money, it tells us little about whether or not the average Missouri taxpayer can afford this level of taxation.

-As shown in Chart 1, Oklahoma’s state and local tax burden (tax collections divided by private sector personal income) was the sixth lowest in the nation for FY 2015 at 11.5 percent—or -20 percent below the national average of 14.4 percent.
+As shown in Chart 1, Missouri’s state and local tax burden (tax collections divided by private sector personal income) was the eleventh lowest in the nation for FY 2015 at 12.6 percent—or -13 percent below the national average of 14.4 percent.

-As shown in Chart 3, Oklahoma’s 11.5 percent tax burden is greater than these combined industries: construction (6.1 percent), wholesale trade (4 percent), and utilities (1.4 percent).
+As shown in Chart 3, Missouri’s 12.6 percent tax burden is greater than these combined industries: retail trade (6.5 percent), and construction (5.9 percent).

-The Oklahoma counties with the highest local government tax burden include:
+The Missouri counties/cities with the highest local government tax burden include:

-The Oklahoma counties with the lowest local government tax burden include:
+The Missouri counties/cities with the lowest local government tax burden include:

 Finally, don’t forget to watch our exclusive time-lapse video of state and local tax burdens over the last 65 years!
 See if your state has been above or below the national average?